1BobC/ChucksWebApps/chucksWebDemos/README.md

 "NB see text in bobs readme 3:00:00 to 3:34:11 for continuity of video - Now watch from 3:34:11"

+"Have watched to 07.20 and am constructing Chuck's music db"

 "Arrays to 3:43:34 indices, key/ value, dumping See examples in express" "*Now worked out the display in html* it's for debugging and prints the array out" "to 4:02:21 Array functions"